Khachaturyan sisters case: Family environment

-Friends and acquaintances noted Michail’s piety and superstitions, and strict rules that he established for the family.
+Friends and acquaintances noted Mikhail’s piety and superstitions, and strict rules that he established for the family.
 Khachaturyan’s mother, sister, and nephew lived with the rest of the family.
 They shared the father’s patriarchal and misogynistic views and argued that Aurelia should suffer beatings.
 According to Dunduk, Khachaturyan became addicted to sleeping pills, which, among other things, caused a dramatic change in his mood.
 Neighbors, teachers, daughters' friends, and their parents confirmed that Khachaturyan often behaved violently toward his family.

 As the defendants and witnesses testified, Mikhail Khachaturyan began to harass the daughters shortly after breaking up with his wife.
 One of the sisters attempted suicide after being forced to perform oral sex on Khachaturyan, but was resuscitated by doctors.
 During the investigation, the sisters claimed that the father forced them to perform sexual acts against their will.
 Angelina’s friends and relatives also testified about more than ten cases of sexual violence against her known to them.
 A medical examination confirmed that the girls had injuries due to sexual abuse.
 In 2018, Khachaturyan practically ceased to let the young women out of the house.
-Danduk claims that her daughters did not tell her about the ongoing situation in the family, so as not to upset her.
+Dunduk claims that her daughters did not tell her about the ongoing situation in the family, so as not to upset her.

-In one of the interviews, Christina told about the order their father established at home:
+In one of the interviews, Krestina told about the order their father established at home:

 Maria and Angelina went to the same grade but in recent years, they were almost never allowed go to school as their father forced them to look after him.
 Sisters reported that they were constantly bullied and threatened with weapons.
-Apart from the school psychologist who tried to talk to the girls about their family situation, neighbors and school teachers preferred not to interfere and did not provide any significant support.
+Apart from the school psychologist, who tried to talk to the girls about their family situation, neighbors and school teachers preferred not to interfere and did not provide any significant support.
 Moreover, some relatives and friends of Mikhail Khachaturyan defended him and asserted that accusations of sexual abuse and domestic violence were simply provocations.
-For example, the girls’ cousin, Arsen Khachaturyan opined that they lied about beatings to slander their father.
+For example, the girls’ cousin, Arsen Khachaturyan, opined that they lied about beatings to slander their father.